mvolkmann/blog/src/smalltalk.md

 right-click in the top, third pane and select "alphabetize".

-To remove a method in the System Browser, right-click it and select "remove method" or select it and press cmd-x.
+To remove a method in the System Browser, select it and press cmd-x (remove method).

 TODO: Discuss the `self` and `super` keywords.